twinfoundation/auditable-item-graph/packages/auditable-item-graph-service/docs/reference/classes/AuditableItemGraphService.md

 The entity storage for vertices, defaults to "vertex".

-• **options.aliasIndexEntityStorageType?**: `string`

-The entity storage for vertices, defaults to "alias-index".

 • **options.integrityImmutableStorageType?**: `string`

 The immutable storage for audit trail, defaults to "auditable-item-graph".